 Note, however, that it is impossible for any Hebrew date to be 7 or so days "late", because each Hebrew month starts within a day or two of its molad moment.
 This drift estimate is in fact the average lag of the Hebrew calendar, relative to the mean northward equinox.
 In practice, it implies that the Hebrew calendar spends a substantial amount of time being "one month late", typically after the "premature" insertion of a leap month until the month of Nisan one year later.
-We can estimate the proportion of Hebrew months that are presently "one month late" as the accumulated drift divided by the 30-day length of the leap month = (1649/224) / 30 = 1649/6720 ≈ 24.5% of months!
+We can estimate the proportion of Hebrew months that are presently "one month late" as the accumulated drift divided by the 30-day length of the leap month = (1649/224) / 30 = 1649/6720 ≈ 24.5% of months or 57 to 58 months per 19-year cycle!
 These "late" months are not randomly distributed or otherwise scattered about, but always occur as consecutive 12-month groups that start from Nisan.

 The actual proportion of Hebrew months that can properly be considered to be "one month late" depends on the specific criteria that Hillel ben Yehudah intended when he fixed the calendar, which can be deduced arithmetically (see below).